Tilottama, Rupandehi: Education

 Lumbini Engineering College in Bhalwari is the only engineering college in the municipality.
 It was established in 2000.
 The courses offered by the college are BCA, BE Civil, BE Computer, BE Electronics and Communication, MSc Construction Management, Diploma in Civil Engineering, Diploma in Computer Engineering and Diploma in Electronics Engineering.
-Similarly Modern Little Flower Academy is another educational institute located in Tilottama Municipality.
+Similarly, Modern Little Flower Academy is another educational institute located in Tilottama Municipality.

 Popular Places

 Shankarnagar Ban Bihar and Research Center

-Shankarnagar Ban Bihar and Research Centre, simply referred as Ban Batika by locals is a popular attraction in Tilottama Municipality.
+Shankarnagar Ban Bihar and Research Centre, simply referred to as Ban-Batika by locals is a popular attraction in Tilottama Municipality.
 The centre is maintained inside the area of Shankarnagar Community Forest.
-It was formally inaugurated by the Spokesperson of Constituent Assembly of Nepal on 12th Poush 2064.
+It was formally inaugurated by the Spokesperson of the Constituent Assembly of Nepal on 12th Poush 2064.
 It is popular for its picnic spots, zoo and garden.

-It was awarded Abraham Conservation Award by WWF in 2014 for its contribution in safeguarding the biodiversity of Nepal.
+It was awarded the Abraham Conservation Award by WWF in 2014 for its contribution in safeguarding the biodiversity of Nepal.